jandom/jandom/_posts/2020-07-30-deploy-create-react-app-aws-pulumi.md

 What's the gateway drug of AWS?
 It's obviously the AWS console.
 Things are very easy to setup but once the complexity becomes larger, things get trickier.
 How trickier?
-Suppose you want to do a production environment, but then also a staging and a testing one.
+Suppose you want to do a production environments, but then also a staging and a testing one.
 How would you apply a configuration change accross all 3 environemnts?
-Well, unfrontunately, it's point and click.
-We don't want to do that, we'll use something else
+Well, unfortunately, it's point and click.
+We don't want to do that, so we'll use something else.

 # Serving directly from S3 (easy)